sporeventexplosion/FSND_Project_2_3/README.md

 ### How to Run

-1. Once connected to the VM as explained above, execute `cd /vagrant/catalog` in the SSH terminal.
+1. Clone and connect to the VM as explained above.

+2. Execute `cd /vagrant/catalog` in the SSH terminal.

-2. Run `python database_setup.py` to set up the SQLite database used by this website.
+3. Run `python database_setup.py` to set up the SQLite database used by this website.

-3. Run `python app.py` to start the web server.
+4. Run `python app.py` to start the web server.
 Port 5000 will be forwarded to your host machine and you can access the site on `http://localhost:5000/` in a browser.